dojo/cli/README.md

 `dojo eject` - allows users to configure and run command instead of the cli.
 `dojo version` - provides information on the versions of installed commands and the cli itself.

 `dojo build` and `dojo test` are not installed by default with `@dojo/cli`.
-To use them, you must install them separately, e.g. with `npm i @dojo/cli-build-webpack` and `npm i @dojo/cli-test-intern`.
-These two groups are not included by default to allow different versions of these groups to be installed per project.
+To use them, you must install them separately, e.g.

+`npm i @dojo/cli-build-webpack` and `npm i @dojo/cli-test-intern` These two groups are not included by default to allow different versions of these groups to be installed per project.

 ## A warning on ejecting